 The purpose of the Pillar 3 is to complement the minimum capital requirements (Pillar I) and the supervisory review process (Pillar II).
-The CMA, as per Article 68 of the Prudential Rules, supports the enhanced market discipline by developing a set of disclosure requirements which will allow market participants to assess key pieces of information on the scope of capital, risk exposure, risk assessment process and hence the capital adequacy of the institution.
+The Capital Market Authority ("CMA"), as per article sixty eight (68) of the Prudential Rules (the "Rules"), supports the enhanced market discipline by developing a set of disclosure requirements which will allow market participants to assess key pieces of information on the scope of capital, risk exposure, risk assessment process and hence the capital adequacy of the institution.
 The Pillar III disclosures are an effective means of informing the market about the risks faced by a company, and provide a consistent disclosure framework that enhances transparency and comparability.

-In implementation of Pillar III, Audi Capital has conducted the market disclosures based on the audited financial statements as at December 31st, 2019.
+In implementation of Pillar III, Audi Capital (the "Company") has conducted the market disclosures based on the audited financial statements as at December 31st, 2020.